Measurement of the prompt $D^0$ nuclear modification factor in $p$Pb collisions at $\sqrt{s_\mathrm{NN}} = 8.16$ TeV

 The total efficiency $\varepsilon_{\mathrm{tot}}$ is the product of the geometrical acceptance of the detector, the selection and reconstruction efficiency, the PID efficiency and the trigger efficiency, with each component determined separately.
 The geometrical acceptance, and the selection, reconstruction and trigger efficiencies are evaluated with the $p\mathrm{Pb}$ simulation samples.
 The simulation sample is weighted in order to match the occupancy of the tracking system observed in the data.
 The track reconstruction efficiency is calibrated with minimum-bias $\decay{\jpsi}{\mup\mun}$ and $\decay{\KS}{\pip\pim}$ samples, using the tag-and-probe approach employed in Ref.~\cite{LHCb-DP-2013-002}.
+The trigger efficiency obtained from the simulation is validated by measuring it from control data samples recorded with minimum trigger requirements.
 The PID efficiency is estimated with a tag-and-probe method~\cite{LHCb-PUB-2016-021,LHCb-DP-2018-001}, using the \Dstar-tagged decay chain $\decay{\Dstarp}{\Dz \pip}$ with \dkpicf decays.